xav-Ka/hello-world/index.md

 # Welcome to my GitHub Webpages

 ## A word
 The website is meant to host different kinds of experiments which I would like to share with others.
-The main goal here is to have fun and gain more experience in machine learning.
+The main goal here is to have fun while gaining more experience with machine learning algorithms.
 Feedback will always be most welcome and appreciated.